OBJECTIVES AND TARGETED SKILLS

 The training is facilitated by Eilidh KENNEDY, Director of IARAN and Michel MAIETTA, Founder of IARAN with the support of Marie-Agnès TUR, Advisor to the Secretary General on Social Impact and Future of International Action at French Red Cross; Mariana MERELO LOBO, International Humanitarian, Development Practitioner and Partnership Broker and Arthur MAGNES, Junior Researcher at Futuribles International.

-A file will be given to participants including a copy of the main resources used.
+A file will be given to participants including a copy of the main resources used as well as a bibliography.
 This file will be sent before the training and can be completed during the training.

-The number of participants will be limited to 20 attendees in order to allow for sufficient discussion and interaction.
+The number of participants will be limited to 20 attendees (including a maximum of 10 attendees f2f) in order to allow for sufficient discussion and interaction.

-Virtual sessions will be facilitated via Zoom, Miro and Sli.do and some sessions will be recorded.
+Virtual sessions will be facilitated via Teams, Miro and Sli.do and some sessions will be recorded.

 REGISTRATION FEES AND DURATION

 The registration fee is 1380 euros excluding tax, or 1656 euros including tax (20% VAT included).
 They include participation in training and supports.
+Lunch is offered to participants present.
 Any multiple registration allows, from the second registration, to benefit from a 10% reduction (discount cannot be combined with the discounts enjoyed by Futuribles International members).
 Partner members of Futuribles International are exempt from registration fees (valid for one person, subject to availability).

 This training session will be evaluated by the participants via Sli.do, at the end of the session and in writing, through a survey sent to all attendees.

 Futuribles International in partnership with IARAN.

 Localisation : 47, rue de Babylone - 75007 Paris - France